 Bittorrent Defense Updates – Did you receive a subpoena notice from your ISP regarding “Mechanic Resurrection” movie?

-Our law firm helps clients who are accused of illegally using Bittorent websites to download and share (seeders) movies through Torrent websites which is generally treated as a willful copyright infringement.
-We have helped Client deal with companies such as Malibu Media, Flava Works, London has Fallen and other copyrighted works of authorship.
-This post deals with the movie Mechanic: Resurrection by ME2 Productions as copyright holder.
+Our copyright defense law firm helps clients across the United States who are accused of using the torrent protocal to illegally download and share movies online which is usually asserted as a case of willful copyright infringement.
+We have helped clients deal with movie companies such as Malibu Media, Flava Works, London Has Fallen (LHF) and others.
+This post deals with the movie Mechanic Resurrection by ME2 Productions which is currently filing lawsuits in Chicago Illinois, Utah and other courts.
+If you received a notice of infringement, contact us for a free no pressure consultation to discuss your case, the pros and cons of fighting your case and to answer other questions you may have.

 Listen to Attorney Steve discuss Malibu Media Lawsuits in this video